No Wearables and Hardware

 See each driver's individual hour-by-hour risk profile before they hit the road.

-In large-scale U.S. logistics pilots, the "Readi-enabled" group reduced fatigue-linked in-cab telematics events by 42% compared to similar a group not using Readi.
+In large-scale U.S. logistics pilots, the "Readi-enabled" group reduced telematics events by 42% compared to similar a group not using Readi.
 Reducing these events drives critical business outcomes:

 Readi filters risk "upstream," meaning fewer camera triggers to review.
-You only spend time coaching the 5% of drivers who actually nee
+You only spend time coaching the 5% of drivers who actually need it.

 By identifying high-risk drivers before they hit the road, Readi allows you to intervene early, directly reducing lost-time incidents.